Italy's Treasures: Sophia Loren

 Among Loren's best-known films of this period are El Cid (1961) with Charlton Heston, The Millionairess (1960) with Peter Sellers, It Started in Naples (1960) with Clark Gable, Lady L (1965) with Paul Newman, Arabesque (1966) with Gregory Peck, and Charlie Chaplin's final film, A Countess from Hong Kong (1967) with Marlon Brando.

 In the 1970s, she was paired with Richard Burton in The Voyage (1974), which won her the David di Donatello Award for Best Actress; in 1976, she starred in The Cassandra Crossing with Richard Harris, Martin Sheen and Ava Gardner.
-During this decade, most of her roles were in Italian features though, such as the 1977 film A Special Day, with Marcello Mastroianni.
+During this decade, most of her roles were in Italian features, such as the 1977 film A Special Day, with Marcello Mastroianni.

 Sophia Loren’s one love, Carlo Ponti

 Sophia was cast alongside almost every desirable male actor at the time.
-On screen, she was beautiful, a sex symbol and the most idolised Italian actress of the day.
+On screen, she was beautiful, a sex symbol and the most idolized Italian actress of the day.
 In fact, Cary Grant sent her flowers continually while filming with her on Houseboat, and tried to convince her to leave her husband, but in her off-screen life, she only ever married one man, Carlo Ponti, and this marriage lasted until his death in 2007.
 They first married in 1957, but the marriage was annulled in 1962 to avoid bigamy charges under Italian law, as he had been married before and Italy did not recognize divorce at the time.
 In 1965, Carlo, Sophia and Giuliana, his first wife, went to France, where it was legal to divorce.
 Once he had obtained the divorce from Giuliana, he married Sophia and they became French citizens.
-They had two children, Carlo Ponti Jr in 1968, and Edoardo Ponti in 1973.
+They had two children, Carlo Ponti Jr. in 1968, and Edoardo Ponti in 1973.
 Sophia was a devoted mother and took on less film work at this time.

 In 1982, she voluntarily spent 18 days in jail on tax evasion charges.
 She was cleared of all charges in 2013.

 Sophia is a big fan of the soccer team Napoli.
 She recorded more than 20 songs, among others with Peter Sellers.
-She modelled, scantily clad, for the Pirelli calendar in 2007, still having a fantastic figure at 72.
+She modeled, scantily clad, for the Pirelli calendar in 2007, still having a fantastic figure at 72.

 Some of her most recent films include the musical drama Nine (2009); La mia casa è piena di specchi (2010), a TV miniseries about her early life where she plays the role of her own mother; and La Voce Umana (The Human Voice), a short film adaptation of Jean Cocteau’s one-woman play, directed by Sophia’s son Edoardo, and screened at this year's Cannes Film Festival.

-Watch a slide show of Sophia's vintage shots here.
+Watch a slideshow of Sophia's vintage shots here.

 Location